kammitama5/kammitama5.github.io/_posts/2018-5-15-Tuesday-May-15th.md

   some code pushed up and a pull request in and get the code merged.
 I feel really great and am excited to get the next project to work on.
 - It looks like I'll be splitting a constructor into two parts.
 I got it to work, but will probably submit that later this evening.
+  I'm still not super-comfortable with ```git```, so I tend to triple-check *everything*.
+I'm paranoid about git, even though in the back of my head I know everything is changeable.
 - In the middle of that, I'm also working through the Rust book.
 I'm currently on Chapter 2, and headed towards Chapter 3.
   So far, so good.
 I'm probably going to try a little Rust project this week.
 - I have to find some time to work on my Ada project.
 The good thing about being at home is that I don't spend time commuting.